AgbaD/cms-fauna-fastapi/README.md

 # cms-fauna-fasyapi
-Simple CMS Api with fauna and fastapi
+Simple content management system Api with fauna and fastapi